jase-k/nlapi-guide-openapi/docs/stage.7.smart-navigation.md

 ## Notes:
 - See navigationConfig.js for details on how this is implemented.
-- For dynamic routes we use $$[field] as a placeholder, so we can replace based on the response from the endpoint. (i.e. recipes/$$id)
+- For dynamic routes we use `:field` as a placeholder, so we can replace based on the response from the endpoint. (i.e. recipes/:id) in theory you could do
 - See ChatBubble.jsx for how this is used in the UI.

 ## Potential For More